tanqiya/tp/docs/UserGuide.md

 **Important Information**

-Messages that appear in an Important information block are important information that you should take note of when using Teletubbies.
+Messages that appear in an Important information block are important information or warnings that you should take note of when using
+Teletubbies.

 <div markdown="block" class="alert alert-warning">